 Symptoms of compulsive gambling may include:

-Your doctor may refer you to mental health therapist.
+You may be referred to a mental health therapist.
 The therapist will ask about your:

 Talk with your doctor about the best treatment plan for you.
 Treatment options include: